Black Mirror creator Charlie Brooker is fascinated by creating Hells.

 So yes … Charlie Brooker, you are one twisted Brit, who maybe took the Tower of London Torture Chamber tour one too many times.
 Like myself.

 Reactions to the other episodes:

 “Crocodile” drew flak for the techno-thriller twist being peripheral and ultimately not crucial to the story.
 I agree with this criticism of an episode that would have worked fine (despite being brutal and depressing) as the story of a woman who commits murder after murder to cover up her culpability in a dreadful crime deep in her past.
-The fact that memories can be accessed and played out on screens for the police (or insurance investigators) is incidental – an episode of CSI or Law & Order could have told the same story.
+The fact that memories can be accessed and played out on screens for the police (or insurance investigators) is incidental.
+Subtract that device, and an episode of CSI or Law & Order could have told the same story.
 But there has to be some techy mind-ready aspect to this grim morality tale, or else it wouldn’t belong in Black Mirror.
 For the record: Hell A.

 “Hang the DJ,” an extrapolation of the trials and tribulations of online dating, takes some of the elements of Hell C but doesn’t make a Hell out of it.
 There’s always arguments to be made about the ethics of manipulating autonomous beings; but bookended by “Crocodile” and “Metalhead,” this more upbeat story comes as a huge relief.
 It doesn’t mean that the readjusting clock doesn’t hit the pit of the stomach, though.

 “Metalhead” is based on this technology: